Authors and Contributors

 Ooi Cheng Ghee was born in Penang and practices as a medical doctor.
 He is an Associate Of the Royal Photographic Society, United Kingdom, and has held solo exhibitions at Galeri Seni Mutiara, Penang.
 He documented the port workers of Penang and life in Little India in 1979.
 His photographs are the subject of the book Portraits of Penang: Little India (2013).

-Himanshu Bhatt ia an active free-lance journalist based in Penang.
+Himanshu Bhatt is an active freelance journalist based in Penang.
 His range of writings and news reports cover politics, business, arts as well as special features on society and culture.
 A scholarship graduate of the American Academy of Dramatic Arts, Himanshu pioneered Cape Poetics and has directed and acted in several drama productions by the Penang Players.
 He wrote an essay for Portraits of Penang: Little India (2013).

 Gareth Richards is a writer and editor and currently runs a bookshop in Penang.
 He has published on international politics, development issues and photography, and was the co-editor of Asia-Europe Interregionalism: Critical Perspectives (Routledge, 1999) and Social Science and Knowledge in a Globalising World (2012).
 He wrote an essay for Portraits of Penang: Little India (2013).